 In year 8, students build on their knowledge and understanding through the study of British history from the Tudor period to the end of the 19th century.
 They consider questions such as:

 History at kS4

-GCSE History at Turves Green Girls School follows the AQA History A syllabus.
+GCSE History at Turves Green Girls School follows the OCR History syllabus.

 We cover Medicine Through Time, which is developmental study across all of History, looking at the differing idea of treatment and medical ideas from prehistory to now.
 This is examined in Year 11 by a 1 hour 45 minute exam